 Richard J. Larkin, the Chief Financial Officer of the Company, invested \$10,000 in Chembio Diagnostic Systems Inc. pursuant to the March 22, 2004 private placement of convertible notes.
 Mr. Larkin converted the entire principal amount of the note that he received, together with accrued interest thereon, into .504 shares of the Company's series A preferred stock, together with warrants to acquire 30,240 shares of common stock at \$.90 per share, pursuant to the Company's private placement of our series A preferred stock on May 5, 2004.
-In November of 2004 as payment of dividends on the series A preferred he received 1,007 shares of common stock.
+In November of 2004 as payment of dividends on the series A preferred he received 999 shares of common stock.
 In May of 2005 as payment of dividends on the series A preferred he received 999 shares of common stock.
-In November of 2006 as payment of dividends on the series A preferred he received 1007 shares of common stock.
-In June of 2006 as payment of dividends on the series A preferred Mr. Larkin received 265 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 1,007 shares of common stock.
+In May of 2006 as payment of dividends on the series A preferred he received 1007 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 265 shares of common stock.
 In November of 2006 as payment of dividends on the series A preferred he received 726 shares of common stock.

 Avi Pelossof, vice president of sales and marketing of the Company from May 5, 2004 to January 31, 2007, invested \$4,000 in the Company pursuant to the March 22, 2004 private placement of convertible notes.
 Mr. Pelossof converted the entire principal amount of the note that he received, together with accrued interest thereon, into .202 shares of the Company's series A preferred stock, together with warrants to acquire 22,555 shares of common stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
 In November of 2004 as payment of dividends on the series A preferred he received 403 shares of common stock.
-In November of 2005 as payment of dividends on the series A preferred he received 403 shares of common stock.
-In May of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In May of 2005 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
 In November of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
 In November of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
 In November of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
 In November of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
-In November of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 290 shares of common stock.